Mage15/Leaf/README.md

 The goal with Leaf will be to build a web browser from scratch using the .NET framework.

-Currently Leaf is stil under heavy development and is not recommended for use.
+Currently Leaf is still under heavy development and is not recommended for use.

 ## Roadmap